 I’ve never written a resume.
 I don’t know how to look for a job.
 Can I still do an internship?

 Absolutely, in fact that’s exactly who needs an internship the most.
 Register in StocktonWorks and look at the resources there.
-Then (after you’ve done the first steps) make an appointment at the Career Center where you will create or polish your resume.
+Then (after you’ve done the first steps) make an appointment at Career Education & Development where you will create or polish your resume.
 Ask your preceptor or a staff member at the School of Business for advice.
 We’re here to help!